65 Reasons Why MPs Should Stop Brexit

 37. Leaving the EU is likely to undermine the UK’s world-leading position in science and innovation.

 - The UK was the largest receiver of funding from the EU Research and Innovation programme.

-- The EU as greatly assisted UK science and innovation as freedom of movement of expertise and EU science funding has supported important complex international research and development programmes.
+- The EU as greatly assisted UK science and innovation as freedom of movement of expertise.
+EU science funding has supported important complex international research and development programmes.
 This has been beneficial for education, training, innovation and the economy overall.
 Leaving the EU will prevent collaboration, remove funding opportunities and hinder attracting talent from other EU countries.

 38. Many UK industries are reliant on EU regulatory bodies to trade in both the UK and EU.

 - The UK does not have the resources or money to create numerous regulators to replace existing EU regulatory bodies within two years.
 EU pharmaceutical companies for instance have to submit results to the European Medical Agency (EMA), which is currently based in London.
 Otherwise companies cannot proceed with testing and production.
-The EMA is now moving to the Netherlands which will result in over 900 job losses and the loss of 30,000 hotel room bookings a year in London.
+The EMA is now moving to the Netherlands which will result in over 900 job losses and the loss of 30,000 hotel room bookings a year.
 However, the UK is already pushing to remain under EU regulation for medicines after Brexit despite the EU saying that the UK can’t cherry pick which sectors remain in the single market.